Is it illegal to grow tobacco?

 As the importation and sale of tobacco are a significant source of revenue for the Commonwealth government, illicit tobacco trade is treated very seriously, and the Commonwealth Director of Public Prosecutions will prosecute anyone who illegally trades in tobacco.

-If you are facing charges for producing illicit tobacco or engaging in the illicit tobacco trade, consult an experienced lawyer who understands the Customs Act 1901, Taxation Administration Act 1953, the Commonwealth Criminal Code and relevant asset confiscation legislation.
+If you are facing charges for producing illicit tobacco or engaging in the illicit tobacco trade, consult an experienced defence lawyer who understands the Customs Act 1901, Taxation Administration Act 1953, the Commonwealth Criminal Code and relevant asset confiscation legislation.

 What is illicit tobacco?